-This summarizes the U.S. Fish and Wildlife Service's (Service) final Fish and Wildlife Coordination Act 2(b) Report (CAR) on the fish and wildlife resources likely to be impacted by the Three Rivers Feasibility Study Recommended Plan (RP).
-This report will accompany the U.S. Army Corps of Engineer's final Feasibility Study Report and Environmental Assessment on this project.
+This summarizes the U.S. Fish and Wildlife Service's (Service) draft Fish and Wildlife Coordination Act 2(b) report on the fish and wildlife resources likely to be impacted by the Three Rivers Feasibility Study Tentatively Selected Plan (TSP).
+This report will accompany the U.S. Army Corps of Engineer's Draft Feasibility Study Report and Environmental Assessment on this project.